 Republicans appear afraid to ask any further questions for fear of sparking another ridiculous idea for Democrats to embrace and wave in freak-flag style in front of a desperately bored media.

 In the post 9-11 years, Americans have pushed for tighter security in their country and, for the most part, have been rewarded with upgraded measures.
 From additional screening at airports, increased police presence at public events, and enhanced surveillance to use of biometric identity documents, flight manifest vetting, and collaboration with neighboring countries to identify potential threats, why wouldn’t an inexpensive border barrier be included?
 It’s a reasonable request.

-And the spoken idea of tearing down our existing barriers should be immediately snuffed out as if a burning ember on the end of a cigarette — in front of a government building.We value your comments!
-Please weigh in on our comment section below.
+And the spoken idea of tearing down our existing barriers should be immediately snuffed out as if a burning ember on the end of a cigarette — in front of a government building.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com